 Things to Consider as Future Income Sources

-Did you know that over half of Americans (56%) will most likely fall short with their finances in retirement?¹ Assessing how much you are currently saving and what your projected income will be in retirement can help you determine if you will have enough money later in life.
+Did you know that more than half of Americans (52%) are at risk of not having enough money saved for retirement to maintain their standard of living?¹ Assessing how much you are currently saving and what your projected income will be in retirement can help you determine if you will have enough money later in life.
 Here are some income sources to consider during your review:

 Social Security

 You can check your yearly earnings, as well as what your distributions will be, by visiting ssa.gov.
-Unfortunately, Social Security isn’t as reliable as it used to be for covering a majority of retirement income.
-Reviewing your Social Security earnings can help you determine how much money you need to accumulate using other savings vehicles so that you can meet your retirement goals.
+Unfortunately, Social Security isn’t designed to cover all your expenses in retirement.
+As of 2024, the average monthly Social Security retirement benefit is approximately $1,907.² Reviewing your Social Security earnings can help you determine how much money you need to accumulate using other savings vehicles so that you can meet your retirement goals.

 401(k) or Other Workplace Retirement Plans